 The Chase Incentive

-My current health incentive challenge at work is at the halfway point, and I am a top contender.
-I am far from a fitness fanatic, but I enjoy the rewards of a healthy lifestyle.
+My current health incentive challenge at work is at the halfway point, and I’m a top contender.
+I’m far from a fitness fanatic, but I enjoy the rewards of a healthy lifestyle.
 I happily cash in a healthy weight, pleasant mood, and a regularly scheduled bowel movement that would make Sheldon proud.

 Rarely do I need to adjust my typical shenanigans for health incentive challenges.
-There are areas I am dodging, like Indy evading any long-term relationship.
-Drinking half my weight in ounces of water and giving coworkers compliments have been awkward failures.
+There are areas I’m dodging, like Indy evading long-term relationships.
+Drinking half my weight in ounces and giving coworkers compliments have been awkward failures.

-Even with little effort and awkward shortcomings, I am at the head of the point pack.
+Even with little effort and awkward shortcomings, I’m at the head of the point pack.
 Truthfully, a big reason for this is the small pool of participants.
 My odds of winning are significantly higher than other gambling opportunities like cheese rolling.